dobin/yookiterm-challenges/challenge11/challenge11.md

 #
 ```

+It worked!
 The program spawned a usable shell!

-## Verify
+## Verify in GDB

-Again above, but checking if everything works:
+Lets check how the exploit looks like in GDB.

+Set a breakpoint at `handleData+115`, which is again exactly before the `ret` (= `pop eip`)
+instruction gets executed.
 ```
 (gdb) b *handleData+115
 Breakpoint 1 at 0x8049284: file challenge11.c, line 33.